castitomas/memotest-game/README.md

 # memotest
- Memotest game using html,css and vanilla javascript
+ Memotest game using html,css and vanilla javascript.
+Part of the r/argentinaprograma course.